 What are the key contributors to effective and inclusive chemistry education?

 One of my main efforts in chemistry education is aimed at helping and encouraging kids interested who are interested in science.
 During my MSc and PhD, I initiated a long-running collaboration with award-winning science teacher Pirjo Häkkinen to help kids interested in science get the support they need.
 Since then, these elementary school students have continued toward successful careers in science, medicine and engineering.

 I am also interested in providing university level students with a comprehensive view on chemistry.
 Chemistry concepts should not be divided into separate categories such as physical, inorganic, organic or analytical, but rather they should be unified to form a coherent body of information.
 The same underlying physics, quantum mechanics and thermodynamics, governs all of chemistry.

 As for learning theories and pedagogy, I have studied the effects of emotions on learning science.
 Oftentimes sciences are seen as cold and separate from emotions.
-However, I strongly believe emotions play a key role in science education and should be taken into account when planning, executing and evaluating higher education.
+However, I strongly believe emotions play a key role in science education and should be taken into account when planning, executing and evaluating truly inclusive higher education.